eguzelkucuk/eguzelkucuk.github.io/docs/configuration.md

 ---
 layout: default
-title: .Net
+title: Docker-based Microservice Architecture with .Net 8
 nav_order: 2
 ---

-# Configuration
+# Docker-based Microservice Architecture with .Net 8
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.
+Software architecture is a discipline of planning and design that forms the foundation of a project, playing a crucial role in the software development process.
 {: .fs-6 .fw-300 }

 ## Table of contents